google/yggdrasil-decision-forests/documentation/rtd/cli_quick_start.md

     0.977947] when computed with bootstrapping.
 -   The PR-AUC and AP metrics are also available.

-The next command evaluates the model and exports the evaluation report to an Html file.
+The following command evaluates the model and exports the evaluation report to an HTML file.

 ```shell
 # Evaluate the model and print the result in an Html file.